squidmin/cmake-labs/07_ExternalGit/README.md

 ## The `cmake` directory

-From the root directory of the project, create another directory called `cmake`.
+In the root directory of the project, create another directory called `cmake`.

 In a typical CMake project, this directory stores module (`.cmake`) files.